-EDRS6726: Quantitative Research Methods EDRS6023: Introduction to Qualitative Research EDRS6003: Mixed Methods Research in Education
+EDRS6726: Quantitative Research Methods EDRS6023: Introduction to Qualitative Research

-MASTER OF EDUCATION [MEd] EDUCATION FOR SUSTAINABLE DEVELOPMENT, GLOBAL CITIZENSHIP & PEACE
+MASTER OF EDUCATION [MEd] | EDUCATION FOR SUSTAINABLE DEVELOPMENT, GLOBAL CITIZENSHIP & PEACE (not offered for AY2024/2025)

-(Not offered for AY 2023/2024)

 PROGRAMME SUMMARY & AIMS

 The programme builds capacity amongst national and regional teachers and educators at all levels.
 The aim is to enhance their knowledge, skills, and expertise with respect to curricula design, classroom teaching and practice, and whole-institution approaches within the formal education sector.
 The programme also aims to target those involved in non-formal education, development, and humanitarian work in order that life-long learning across all sectors of society can take place.
 The programme aims to produce graduates who will be able to: